ai4co/reevo/README.md

-# Large Language Models as Hyper-Heuristics for Combinatorial Optimization
+# [NeurIPS 2024] Large Language Models as Hyper-Heuristics for Combinatorial Optimization

 🥳 **Welcome!** This is a codebase that accompanies the paper [*Large Language Models as Hyper-Heuristics for Combinatorial Optimization*](https://arxiv.org/abs/2402.01145).